The Amazing Origins of Everyday Slang Terms You Use Constantly

 You use these words and phrases all the time, but where did they come from?

 English is an amazingly adaptable language.
 In a single year, the Oxford Online Dictionaries adds approximately 1,000 words to our cultural lexicon, many of which stem from popular slang.
 New slang is always being created, some even originated out of the coronavirus pandemic.

-Truth be told, there are so many slang terms and phrases in the English language that you might probably don’t even realize how frequently you use them.
-And while some of them just sort of popped into being, others actually have very interesting or elaborate etymologies.
-We’ve rounded up the surprising origins of 30 slang terms you probably use every day, each more fascinating than the last.
-And to see just how quickly we adopt new slang, check out 40 Everyday Slang Words That Were Invented Online.
+Truth be told, there are so many slang terms and phrases in the English language that you might probably don't even realize how frequently you use them.
+And while some of them just sort of popped into being, others actually have very interesting and elaborate etymologies.
+We've rounded up the surprising origins of 27 slang terms you probably use every day.
+And for more vintage vocabulary, check out Old Slang Terms Kids Born After 2000 Will Never Understand.

-Saying you’ve got a beef—or are beefing—with somebody has actually been slang since the late 19th century.
+Saying you've got a beef—or are beefing—with somebody has actually been slang since the late 19th century.
 However, even before that, people were using beef as slang.
-In the 18th century, people would shout “hot beef” instead of “stop thief,” and so beef gradually became synonymous with shouting, which gradually turned into arguing, and now it is mostly used to describe a feud between two people.
-And for even more mind-blowing facts, discover these 30 Amazing Facts That Will Change the Way You View the World.
+In the 18th century, people would shout "hot beef" instead of "stop thief," and so beef gradually became synonymous with shouting, which gradually turned into arguing, and now it is mostly used to describe a feud between two people.
+And for more beautiful bovine pics, check out 28 Cow Photos That Are Too Adorable for Words.